australia outback

 So which are the most dangerous Australian animals?

 The good news is, you do not find them in Australia's red centre and not in the Eastern Outback.
-In fact, Australia's lovely beaches in the tropical north inhabit a few creatures you should avoid by all means.
-These are considered to be the most dangerous animals down under.
+Actually, Australia's lovely beaches, especially in the tropical north, inhabit a few creatures you should avoid by all means.

 The Box Jelly Fish is abundant along northern Australia's coastline in summer, from October to May.
 Go figure!
 Some beaches in Queensland are protected with nets.
 Be sure to obey the warning signs.
 I think I wouldn't like to swim there.